Technigo/project-labyrinth/code/README.md

 - How many reducers and how to use them, that was a challenge
 - The positioning of Lottie
 - Pain in the ass: Conditional rendering of local background images (googling around didn't help that much because most people use external links to images)
+- Routing the restart was a bit challenging.
+We solved it by using useNavigate.

 ## View it live